oracle/weblogic-kubernetes-operator/site/developer.md

 To create them, first, make a copy of the inputs file (`create-weblogic-operator-inputs.yaml`) and update it.

-Next, choose and create a directory that generated weblogic operator related files will be stored in, e.g. /path/to/weblogic-operator-output-directory.
+Next, choose and create a directory that generated operator related files will be stored in, e.g. /path/to/weblogic-operator-output-directory.

 Finally, run the operator installation script with the "generate only" option as shown below, pointing it at your inputs file and your output directory.  (see the [installation](installation.md) page for details about this script and the inputs):